iodigital-com/io-technology/data/blog/how-to-build-accessible-main-navigation.md

 Multi-level support can be provided through 5 changes:

-1. Replace the `<a>` by a `<button>` since the purpose of 'Products' is no longer navigation, but toggling the submenu.
-More info in the ["Buttons vs links"](https://css-tricks.com/buttons-vs-links/) article.
+1. Replace the `<a>` with a `<button>` since the purpose of 'Products' is no longer navigation, but toggling the submenu.
+More info is in the ["Buttons vs links"](https://css-tricks.com/buttons-vs-links/) article.
 2. Add `aria-expanded="false"` to the `<button>` element to let the SR know that interacting with the button will expand another element.
 The visual representation is the arrow icon (`<svg>`) in this scenario, since it's only visual I hide it for AT through `aria-hidden="true"`.
 3. The element expanding through interaction with the button is referenced by the `aria-controls` attribute.
-4. Now is the first time JavaScript comes into play: I use it to toggle the right `aria-expanded` value and to move the focus to the first actionable element within the referenced element.
-5. Closing the referenced element must be done via the `ESC` key, which is the industry standard.

-> AT info: The SR will now announce _"Products, collapsed, button"_ on focusing the initial state of the button.
-When
-> you click the button, it will announce _"Products, expanded, button"_ and move the focus dynamically to the referenced
-> content.

 ```HTML
   <nav>